pekrau/CouchDB2/README.md

 ```python
 RevisionError()
 ```
-Wrong or missing '_rev' item in the document to save.
+Wrong or missing `_rev` item in the document to save.
 ## AuthorizationError
 ```python
 AuthorizationError()